A1 House and bathing regulations

 - In principle, every person is free to visit the company; restrictions may be imposed in certain cases.

-in such a way that loss is avoided.
-In particular, they must wear them on their body, e.g. wristband, have them with them when walking in the pool and not leave them unattended.
-Failure to comply with these requirements in the event of loss constitutes culpable behavior on the part of the bathing guest.
-In the event of a dispute, it is the responsibility of the bathing guest to prove that the aforementioned proper safekeeping has been observed.
+- The user must store their access card, valuables, and rental items in such a way as to prevent loss.
+In particular, they must carry these items on their person, keep them with them when moving about the facility, and not leave them unattended.
+Failure to comply with these requirements constitutes negligent conduct on the part of the user in the event of loss.
+In the event of a dispute, the burden of proof regarding compliance with the aforementioned proper safekeeping rests with the user.

-4. children from 6 to 16 years of age must be accompanied by a suitable adult.
-Further regulations and age restrictions (e.g. sauna facilities, wellness areas, are possible.
-The accompanying persons must supervise the children for the entire duration of their stay.
-Children under the age of 5 may only use the thermal spa for exercise therapy if prescribed by a doctor.
+- Children aged 6 to 16 must be accompanied by a suitable adult.
+Additional regulations and age restrictions (e.g., for sauna facilities and wellness areas) may apply.
+Accompanying adults must supervise the children at all times during their stay.
+Children under the age of 5 may only use the thermal baths for exercise therapy if prescribed by a doctor.

-5. persons who are unable to move around safely without assistance are only permitted to use the pools together with a suitable accompanying person.
+- Persons who are unable to move about safely without assistance are permitted to use the thermal baths or sauna only when accompanied by a suitable escort.

 - who are under the influence of intoxicating substances,